w3f/Grants-Program/applications/tux0.md

 Matteo successfully graduated at the second cohort of the Polkadot Blockchain Academy in Buenos Aires, after which he started contributing to the Polkadot SDK, and lately to Tuxedo as well.
 At NFT Chain, he was one of the core developers for a parachain to handle custom non-fungible assets with formal constraints.
 Alberto holds a Master's Degree in Mathematics at ETH Zurich.
 At NFT Chain, along his core team duties, he was responsible for prototyping a protocol that leverages zero knowledge proofs to facilitate the verification of formal constraints on-chain.

-Unfortunately, all the work done at NFT Chain is private, in the hands of the company owner, and cannot be shared.
+Unfortunately, all the work done at NFT Chain is private, and we're legally obliged to not share it.
 However, we presented some working prototypes at Sub0 2022, and the project has been accepted as part of the Substrate Builders Program.